 - Teaching patients therapeutic exercise techniques

-- Assisting patients with the use of equipment
+- Assisting patients with the use of exercise equipment

 - Maintaining patient records

 - Keeping track of patient goals and progress to evaluate mobility and strength